November 2021 Magazine Letter

 Whatever you are mourning, during November give yourself space to recognise this.
 You are welcome to visit the church to sit, light a candle, or take a walk around the churchyard.
 The church building has comforted many generations before us.

-God’s peace and reassurance touches us at all times and in all places: may it be your experience this November, the season of Remembrance.
+God’s peace and reassurance touch us at all times and in all places: may it be your experience this November, the season of Remembrance.

 With my best wishes,